Rape Prevention Education Grants

 • More than one-quarter of male victims of completed rape (27.8%) experienced their first rape when they were 10 years of age or younger.

-High profile cases like those at Pennsylvania State University and in Steubenville, Ohio have increased the need for comprehensive community responses to sexual violence but have also increased the demand for prevention programs beyond providers’ capacity.
+The national focus on campus and military sexual assault as well as high profile cases of sexual violence in the media have increased the need for comprehensive community responses to sexual violence but has also increased the demand for prevention programs beyond providers’ capacity.

 HAVE ADDITIONAL QUESTIONS?